Divyank1-tech/Movie-recommendation-system/README.md

 # 🎬 Movie Recommendation System

-A content-based movie recommendation engine built with Python.
-It uses **TF-IDF vectorization** and **cosine similarity** to suggest movies similar to one you already like — based on genres, plot, cast, and other metadata.
+A content-based movie recommendation engine built with Python, focused on **Indian cinema** (Bollywood & South Indian films).
+It uses **TF-IDF vectorization** and **cosine similarity** on genre metadata to suggest movies similar to one you already like.

 ---

 ## 📌 Features

-- Content-based filtering using movie metadata
+- Content-based filtering using genre metadata
 - Flexible title matching — exact, substring, and fuzzy search
-- Works with any CSV dataset that has a `title` and `genres` column
+- Dataset of **100 popular Indian movies** across genres
 - Displays top 5 similar movie recommendations
 - Supports both CLI argument and interactive input modes